Creating and Managing Add-in Packages

 - The Mono.Addins.Setup.SetupService class (in the Mono.Addins.Setup assembly) provides methods for installing and uninstalling add-ins, with support for dependency resolution.

-- The Mono.Addins.Setup.RepositoryRegistry class (available in SetupService.Repositories) allows registering on-line repositories, and listing available add-ins and add-in updates.
+- The Mono.Addins.Setup.RepositoryRegistry class (available through the SetupService.Repositories property) allows registering on-line repositories, and listing available add-ins and add-in updates.

 - The Mono.Addins.Setup.SetupTool class can be used to implement an application-specific command line tool for managing add-ins.
 This tool will behave like